-The Securities Lending Program performed well during 2013 by earning over $95 million.
-The program has averaged over $104 million in earnings over the past four years.
-Program earnings continue to be a steady source of incremental income, generating over $1.26 billion for CalSTRS since its inception in 1988, adding, on average, over four basis points annually to the CalSTRS portfolio.
+The Securities Lending Program performed well during 2015, earning over $85.4 million.
+The program has averaged over $100 million in earnings during the past five calendar years.
+Program earnings continue to be a steady source of incremental income, generating over $1.44 billion for CalSTRS since its inception in 1988, adding, on average, over four basis points annually to the total portfolio.

-By policy, the program objective for the CalSTRS Securities Lending Program is to assist the fund in meeting its investment goals by generating incremental income through collateralized, low-risk, short-term loans using a portion of the lendable assets within the portfolio.
+By policy, the program objective for the CalSTRS Securities Lending Program is to assist the Teachers’ Retirement Fund in meeting its investment goals by generating incremental income through collateralized, low-risk, short-term loans, using a portion of the lendable assets within the portfolio.

 The cash collateral portfolio managers are responsible for investing the cash taken as collateral from loans of securities.
-Each of the portfolios are diversified among different asset classes based upon investment guidelines developed by CalSTRS and emphasizes safety of principal and adequate liquidity.
+Each of the portfolios is diversified among different asset classes, based upon investment guidelines developed by CalSTRS and emphasizes safety of principal and adequate liquidity.

 Electronic privacy is crucial for the ongoing success of the Internet as a convenient means to provide customer service.
 Your personal information will be used only to conduct CalSTRS-related business.